GNOME/glib/docs/reference/gio/overview.md

   implementation for local files that is included in GIO has the name "local", the implementation in the gvfs module has the name "gvfs".
 Most commonly, system software will set this to "local" to avoid having `GFile` APIs perform unnecessary D-Bus calls.
-The special value help can be used to print a list of available implementations to standard output.
+The special value "help" can be used to print a list of available implementations to standard output.

 The following environment variables are only useful for debugging GIO itself